mainmatter/playbook/project-flow/full-service/README.md

 has like analytics data for their existing website etc. but also interviews with existing or prospective users or customers.

-The result of the definition stage will be a one page mission statement with a concise description of the problem including the relevant KPIs that all project stakeholders sign off on.
+The result of the discovery stage will be a one page mission statement with a concise description of the problem including the relevant KPIs that all project stakeholders sign off on.